Moderna: History

 Moderna was founded in 2010 by Derrick Rossi, Timothy A. Springer, Kenneth R. Chien, Robert S. Langer, and Noubar Afeyan.
 Stéphane Bancel, the current CEO, was appointed as CEO in 2011.
 Between 2011 and 2017, Moderna raised $2 billion in venture capital funding.
+In 2024, Bancel also led marketing for the company during a transition.

+Product development

+In 2013, the company formed a partnership with AstraZeneca to develop treatments for cardiovascular, metabolic, and renal diseases, as well as cancer.
+Moderna was also awarded a $25 million grant by DARPA through a program Autonomous Diagnostics to Enable Prevention and Therapeutics: Prophylactic Options to Environmental and Contagious Threats (ADEPT-PROTECT).
+Its stated goal was to develop an mRNA vaccine with the capability to suppress a global pandemic within 60 days.
+In January 2014, the company entered an agreement with Alexion Pharmaceuticals to develop treatments against ten diseases.
+In January 2014, Moderna created its first venture, Onkaido Therapeutics, to focus "exclusively on developing mRNA-based oncology treatments."
+It launched its second venture, Valera, in January 2015, with a focus on "viral, bacterial and parasitic infectious diseases."
+Employees of Valera and Moderna developed an mRNA vaccine candidate against Zika virus infection.
+Another venture, Elpidera, was announced in May 2015 to continue work on RNA therapies advancing Moderna's work with Alexion.

-In 2013, the company formed a partnership with AstraZeneca to develop treatments for cardiovascular, metabolic, and renal diseases, as well as cancer, in 2015, the company formed a partnership with Merck & Co. to develop treatments for cancer, and in 2016 the company formed a partnership with Vertex Pharmaceuticals to develop treatments for cystic fibrosis.
+In 2015, the company formed a partnership with Merck & Co. to develop treatments for cancer, and in 2016 the company formed a partnership with Vertex Pharmaceuticals to develop treatments for cystic fibrosis.
 In January 2016, the Bill & Melinda Gates Foundation committed to provide at least $20 million in grant funding to the company.
+In 2017, Alexion terminated its partnership with Moderna after safety issues prevented their work from reaching human trials.

 In July 2018, the company opened a 200,000 square foot facility in Norwood, Massachusetts for manufacturing, preclinical and clinical work.
 In December 2018, Moderna became a public company via the largest initial public offering of a biotechnology company in history, raising $621 million by selling 27 million shares at $23 per share.

 The first mRNA vaccine developed by Moderna was for influenza in 2015, and its first antibody encoded by mRNA was in 2019.
 In 2023, Moderna acquired OriCiro Genomics, a Japanese manufacturer of genetic engineering tools, in its first acquisition.

+In early 2023, the company in collaboration with Merck won breakthrough status from the FDA for its mRNA-4157/V940 drug candidate, a cancer vaccine.

+In July 2023, the company entered into an agreement with the Chinese government to develop mRNA drugs for exclusive use in China.

+In May 2024, Mresvia, a mRNA respiratory syncytial virus vaccine, was approved for medical use in the United States by the Food and Drug Administration (FDA) for the prevention of lower respiratory tract disease caused by respiratory syncytial virus in individuals 60 years of age and older, the third respiratory syncytial virus vaccine approved in the United States.